 For overall good health, the Dietary Guidelines for Americans recommend eating:

 New Yorkers are not meeting dietary recommendations.
-In 2007, only 27% of adults reported consuming five or more servings of fruits and vegetables per day (2.5 cups), and 46% reported drinking whole or 2% milk Behavioral Risk Factor Surveillance System (BRFSS) - a telephone survey of adults).
+In 2013, one in three adults (34.5%) in NYS reported consuming fruit less than one time per day, while 22% reported consuming vegetables less than one time daily.
+(Behavioral Risk Factor Surveillance System (BRFSS) 2013 BRFSS Brief 1504).
 The average American adult only consumes one ounce of whole grain products per day.Back to Top

 Obesity by itself puts people at risk for cardiovascular disease.
 Obesity is also a risk factor for increased blood pressure, diabetes, arthritis, and some cancers.
-In 2008, 60% of adult New Yorkers were overweight or obese based on self-reported height and weight (Behavioral Risk Factor Surveillance System [BRFSS] - a telephone survey of adults).
+In 2013, one-quarter (25.4%) of adults in New York State (NYS) are obese and another 36% are overweight, an estimated 8.9 million residents (Behavioral Risk Factor Surveillance System (BRFSS) 2013 BRFSS Brief 1502).
 To learn more, visit the NYSDOH obesity pages and the Centers for Disease Control and Prevention.
 If overweight or obese, losing even a little weight decreases people's risk for cardiovascular disease.Back to Top

 High Blood Pressure